Smontucar/Calculator_App_with_Tkinter/README.md

 ## How to Use

 1. Open a Jupyter Notebook.
-2. Copy and paste the code from the `calculator_app.py` file into a code cell.
+2. Copy and paste the code from the `calculator_app.ipynb` file into a code cell.
 3. Run the code cell to initialize the calculator.

 4. The calculator GUI window will appear.
 Use the buttons to perform calculations and interact with the calculator.